CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

     dec    %eax
     jne    10
 ```
-If you have not compiled with -march=native, the incl instruction may be replaced with and add instruction:
+If you have not compiled with -march=native, the incl instruction may be replaced with and addl instruction:

 ```assembly
 10:   lock   addl   $0x1,(%rdx)
 ```

-In either case, all the time in our microbenchmarks are spent doing the increment of our atomic integer.
+The code for our multi-threaded benchmarks all look identical.
+Instead of all four calls to our work function being inlined in the benchmark loop, each thread runs the inlined version of the function.

 ```assembly
 Percent│